 Ever since my trip to Snowfield Peak three years ago, I had been itching to come back for some of the other peaks in the area.

-After yesterday's trip to McLeod Mountain, pup and I car camped near Washington Pass to get in another climb the next day.
+After yesterday's trip to McLeod Mountain, pup and I car camped near Washington Pass to climb the next day.

-Pup and I car camped Friday night in the pullout parking off Highway 20 to get an early start.
+We car camped in the pullout parking area off Highway 20 for an early start.